 How do our values influence our work?
 So it is considered a luxury and a privilege to work in a sector that fits your values precisely however we usually make concessions based on what we can generally accept.
 This means we have things that we will not accept.
 Our personal values interplay and interfere with our work values and can clash with the values of the business we are in.
 Businesses have consensus values across their sectors that run through society as a whole, identify these and communicate how these affect you.

-Are our values based on reality?
-So you don’t like onions and you find them repulsive.
+Are your values based on reality?
+Imagine you don’t like onions and you find them repulsive.
 The smell, the taste, the way they sting your eyes, and even their colour turns you off.
 You avoid onions.
 No big deal, right?
 Well imagine owning a cafe and you never served onions to anyone.
 You would lose custom for sure.
 Next, imagine that you make a face whenever anyone asks for onions and you comment on how revolting they are.
 Can you see the problem there?
 You have let your personal feelings about onions interfere with the consensus on onions.
 Society likes onions.
 Not wanting to handle onions is your problem and not the problem of society.
 By ridiculing someone or shaming them for liking something that you don’t, you’ve shown incorrect values.
 Good leadership is about gelling the community.
-We can take the onions analogy and take it to anything legal and acceptable in society if we cut off those who are personally different to us we are suggesting a sense of superiority and expecting other people to change their thoughts to suit us.
-This is a sign of fear and protectionism which is based on an unbalanced sense of one’s own place in the world.
+We can take the onions analogy and take it to anything legal and acceptable in society.

-Are we making judgements based on different context?
+Are we making judgements based on different contexts?
 We think we know the difference between right and wrong.
 Did you know that the majority of crimes committed are seen as a form of justice by their perpetrators?
+Without breaking known laws, we can still behave in ways that others do not like even when we feel completely justified.
 The lines between right and wrong are too often blurred when we see them from the perspective of one.
-This is because we have strong affiliations to our own personality, our own life.
+This is because we have strong affiliations to our own personalities, our own life.
 It’s very difficult to give the same benefit of the doubt and the same leeway to people who behave differently to us.
-Suspicion is a normal trait, and so we can not be expected to understand the moral background to complex interpersonal situations.
+Suspicion is a normal trait, and so we can not be expected to understand the moral background of complex interpersonal situations.
 It takes a well-cultured and well-read person to begin to appreciate the network of energy that ties entire communities together.
-Reserving judgement and allowing the general consensus on a matter to go ahead is the best way to ensure we don’t slip up.
+Provided the law is not being broken and no one is suffering unnecessarily, then reserving judgement and allowing the general consensus on a matter to go ahead is the best way to ensure we don’t slip up.